 Despite men’s sporting achievements typically dominating media coverage, 2017 has seen significant change for women athletes.
 From Rugby Union to Aussie Rules, this year many more women have received the attention and respect they deserve in the sporting arena.

-In honour of Victoria’s AFL Public Holiday on Friday, we thought we’d recognise just some of the amazing wins for women in sport this year.
+In honour of the AFLW starting back up this weekend, we wanted to recognise just some of the amazing sporting wins for women in the past 12 months.

 The explosion of Women’s AFL in Australia